On this page:

 Pressure-Assisted Toilet Prices

-Unlike a gravity-flow model, the pressure-assist toilet has another air-pressure tank inside the tank where traditional tank usually has mostly water.
+Unlike a gravity-flow model, the pressure-assist toilet has another air-pressure tank inside the tank where traditional tanks usually have mostly water.
+When you flush, water displaces the air, which adds the assist.

 You should consider these characteristics before purchasing one for your home.